 Ed teaches a drawing class once a week and his efforts are complemented by our Digital Artist.
 Drawing can mean the difference between a good maker and an indifferent maker.
 Being able to draw is an essential part of what we do and it will become an essential part of your woodworking course.
 You DO NOT have to be Da Vinci, but you have to be able to visually explain an idea.
 Ed is great at giving you the right techniques and advice to get you there, your drawing skills will improve very quickly if you follow his guidance.

 Another maker trained the Rowden way.
 Jon went on to work in a top class commercial workshop before returning to work with students here in their first six months.
 We all look out for the quality of work, but Jon is essentially “The Guardian” of the technical quality of handwork at Rowden.

 That quality is instilled in these early months, by patient application of hand skills that underpin everything we do later on with machines.

 Jon is a great member of this quality team, a perfect foil to Ed Wild’s tough demands.
 Jon is kind, patient and supportive, whilst being demanding at the same time.
 An exceptional maker himself Jon’s guidance will get you to that tight joint and polished surface.

-Rachel, thankfully, keeps Rowden Atelier going.
-Without Rachel nobody would get paid, we wouldn’t know where the money was and the dogs would not have someone to make a fuss of them.
-If you need help finding accommodation nearby or want to rearrange a course, contact Rachel, who is in the office three days a week, direct at email@example.com.
+Rachel is a crucial cog in the smooth running of Rowden and a useful contact for all current and potential students.
+If you need help finding accommodation nearby or want to rearrange a course, contact Rachel, who is in the office three days a week, via the contact form.